 The Election of 1800 was our only electoral tie in history.
 The two winning candidates — Thomas Jefferson and Aaron Burr — finished with 73 electoral votes each, which kicked the election to the House, which the Constitution invests with the power of tiebreaker.
 What made this tie awkward was that Jefferson and Burr were running mates!

-See, the framers of the Constitution, in a rare instance of myopia, did not account for the emergence of political parties.
+See, the framers of the Constitution did not account for the emergence of political parties.
 Sitting behind that blind spot, they determined that the winner of the Electoral College should be president, while its runner up should be vice president, as those two men would be the most acceptable national candidates.
 That’s precisely what happened in our first two administrations, and it worked out fine.
 In 1788/9 and 1792, the runner up to George Washington was John Adams, the essential founding father and diplomat who became a logical first VP.
 This result raised no problems, since Washington and Adams had comparable ideologies.

 The two parties tried to get around this weirdness by telling electors, each of whom could originally cast two ballots in the Electoral College, to vote for two Federalists or two Democratic-Republicans.
 In 1800, when Jefferson and Adams had a rematch, this system worked a little too well.
 Each candidate had a running mate — Jefferson had Burr, Adams had Charles Pinckney.
-All 73 pro-Democratic-Republican electors voted in lockstep for Jefferson and Burr.
+All 73 pro-Democratic-Republican electors voted in lockstep for Jefferson and Burr, resulting in the awkward tie.
 (Adams finished with 65 and Pinckney 64 — a perfect execution from the Federalists, even if they lost.)